operand/agency/README.md

-* It's a new project, so keep that in mind in terms of completeness, but see [the issues page](https://github.com/operand/agency/issues) for what is planned.
+* It's a new project, so keep that in mind in terms of completeness, but see [the issues page](https://github.com/operand/agency/issues) for what is currently planned.
 Core functionality is pretty well tested at the moment.

 * This library makes use of threads for each individual agent.
 Multithreading is limited by python's GIL, meaning if you run a CPU bound model other agents